AF-1 / lms-dynamicplaylists

 »I've queued dynamic playlists and they disappeared.«

 You can queue up to 5 dynamic playlists.
-When all tracks matching the search criteria for the active dynamic playlist have been added to your client playlist and you have queued dynamic playlist, DPL will add a short silent track and (a placeholder for) the next queued dynamic playlist to your client playlist.
+When all tracks matching the search criteria for the active dynamic playlist have been added to your client playlist and you have queued dynamic playlists, DPL will add a short silent track and (a placeholder for) the next queued dynamic playlist to your client playlist.
 The silent track should help with a smooth transition so the last track before the new dynamic playlist isn't cut short.

 Please note: The list with queued dynamic playlists is cleared when you restart the server.